Rebels hunt for Gaddafi son Saadi in Tripoli hotel

-TRIPOLI Bursts of gunfire rang out near the Corinthia Hotel in central Tripoli late on Wednesday and a column of smoke rose from the direction of the shooting, a Reuters correspondent at the hotel said.

-Earlier, a group of heavily armed rebels arrived at the hotel, saying they had heard Muammar Gaddafi's son Saadi was inside and that they would search every room for him.
+TRIPOLI A group of heavily armed rebels arrived at the Corinthia Hotel in Tripoli on Wednesday, saying they had heard Muammar Gaddafi's son Saadi was inside and that they would search every room for him.

 A Reuters reporter saw about half a dozen rebels arrive in the hotel forecourt in a truck mounted with an anti-aircraft gun.
 The men ran into the hotel and blocked off access to the elevators as they prepared to search the building room by room.